jasminelai/BENG183/finalpaper.md

 #### Background

 The two diseases studied, asthma and rhinitis, were chosen because they are both chronic allergic diseases, and they both involve a pathway that produces Th2 cells [4].
 Because the underlying mechanism of two conditions are similar, the goal of the paper is to utilize RNA-seq methods to find what differences in gene expression separate the two diseases.
+For analysis, they performed negative binomial tests for pairwise comparisons employing the Bioconductor package DESeq2 to identify individual differentially expressed genes.

 #### RNA Sequencing Procedure